Liftric/translationAPI/README.md

 * DATABASE_SSL (for mysql and postgres connection, default is disable/false)
 * FRONTEND_URL (necessary for cors, default http://localhost:3000 for local development)

-Easiest way of running is using a docker image.
+Easiest way of deploying is running it in a container.
+For building a container image you can have a look in the [gitlab-ci.yml](gitlab-ci.yml).